yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 2. That sliced inserts and "normal" inserts (inserts that were authored after the slice-move) are ordered correctly.

-3. That the commutativity properties of the move-in and the commutativity properties of the sliced inserts are all preserved.
-The former is needed when rebasing over further slices-ranges in order to determine whether slice-move that brought the sliced insert in this location would have been affected by the new slice-range.
-The latter is needed for undo purposes (i.e., to restore the insert to its original location when either rebasing the sliced insert over the inverse of the slice-move or when postbasing the inverse of the slice-move over the rebased sliced insert).
-This generalizes to the need to recall all the commutativity information for all the chaining moves the insert might have gone through.
+3. That the commutativity properties of the sliced inserts are preserved.
+This is needed for undo purposes (i.e., to restore the insert to its original location when either rebasing the sliced insert over the inverse of the slice-move or when postbasing the inverse of the slice-move over the rebased sliced insert).

 4. That it's clear the sliced insert is targeting a portion of the trait as the result of commuting over that specific slice-move.
 This is to differentiate it from "normal" inserts that may target the same affix but were authored after the move.
 This is needed for undo purposes.